istio/istio.io/content/docs/tasks/traffic-management/custom-gateway/index.md

 This post provides instructions to manually create a new custom ingress gateway with automatic provisioning of certificates based on cert-manager.
 This task was validated on AWS Infrastructure.

-## Prerequisites

-cert-manager: Install cert-manager using [chart](https://github.com/helm/charts/tree/master/stable/cert-manager)

-1. Check if cert-manager was installed using Helm with the following command:
+1. Check if [cert-manager](https://github.com/helm/charts/tree/master/stable/cert-manager) was installed using Helm with the following command:

     {{< text bash >}}